Introduction to Routing Protocols

 It is important to configure the protocols to be notified immediately on link changes.
 This is also true when a node goes down, causing all of its links to go down.

 The most common way to detect a protocol peer dying is to detect the absence of a heartbeat.
-All routing protocols send a heartbeat (or “hello”) packet periodically.
+All routing protocols send a heartbeat (or hello) packet periodically.
 When a node does not see a consecutive set of these hello packets from a peer, it declares its peer dead and informs other routers in the network about this.
 The period of each heartbeat and the number of heartbeats that need to be missed before a peer is declared dead are two popular configurable parameters.

 If you configure these timers very low, the network can quickly descend into instability under stressful conditions when a router is not able to keep sending the heartbeats quickly as it is busy computing routing state; or the traffic is so much that the hellos get lost.
-Alternately, configuring this timer to very high values also causes blackholing of communication because it takes much longer to detect peer failures.
+Alternately, configuring the timers to very high values also causes blackholing of communication because it takes much longer to detect peer failures.
 Usually, the default values initialized within each protocol are good enough for most networks.
 Cumulus Networks recommends you do not adjust these settings.